tctien342/pokemon-dex/README.md

 ## Features

-- Browse Pokemon cards with infinite scrolling
+- Browse Pokemon cards with pagination
 - Filter Pokemon by types
 - Responsive design for all devices
 - Fast and efficient data loading with React Query